ericscharff/vim-diary/README.md

 call plug#end()
 ```

-With nvim builtin vim-pack, this can be
+With Neovim's builtin vim-pack, this can be
 ```
 vim.pack.add({
   'https://github.com/ericscharff/vim-diary',